Nonthanan23/Connect4ts/README.md

 This is my Connect 4 individual project

-right now it allow player to right there name pick between a bot and a player (is easy bot how it work is randomly place into box)
+right now it allow player to write there name pick between a bot and a player (is easy bot how it work is randomly place into box)

 How it work